-Since the stock market crash of 1929 and the severe economic depression that followed for most of the 1930s, fashion had been an escape.
-Looking to the movies, women and men, escaped their difficult daily lives and imagined a care free and very glamorous life in Hollywood.
-Fashion followed movie stars apparel both on and off the set.
+Ever since the stock market crash of 1929 and the severe economic depression that followed for most of the 1930s, fashion had been an escape.
+Looking to the movies, women and men escaped their difficult daily lives and imagined a carefree and very glamorous life in Hollywood.
+Fashion followed movie stars’ apparel both on and off the set.
 Bias cut dresses were modest but feminine.
 Men’s wide shouldered suits mimicked the masculine physique underneath.
-Rich furs, white paste jewelry, coordinated accessories looked like a million bucks.
+Rich furs, white paste jewelry, and coordinated accessories looked like a million bucks.
 Fashion did not reflect real life in the 1930s.

 The tables turned in the 1940s.
-WW2 begin in 1939 and fashion took on a new role.
+WWII began in 1939 and fashion took on a new role.
 Men’s fashion stopped progressing until after the war – a reflection that most men were serving in uniforms instead of enjoying life at home.
 Women’s fashion echoed men’s traditional clothing with man-tailored dresses, coats and hats.
-These new serious looks were not about an idealized life but about supporting the war effort through fashion.
-A woman’s duty was to take care of the homefront both her household and in jobs previously held by men.
-He clothing reflected this practical and conservative time where materials were limited, even after the war ended in 1945.
-It took until the end of the decade for woman to adopt Dior’s New Look that returned women to an ultra feminine silhouette and for men to adopt a relaxed fit in their clothing.
+These new serious looks were not about an idealized life, but about supporting the war effort through fashion.
+A woman’s duty was to take care of the homefront, both at her household and in jobs previously held by men.
+The clothing reflected this practical and conservative time where materials were limited, even after the war ended in 1945.
+It took until the end of the decade for women to adopt Dior’s New Look that returned women to an ultra feminine silhouette, and for men to adopt a relaxed fit in their clothing.

-Let’s begin the 1940s Style Guide series with a more detailed summery of fashion history.
+Let’s begin the 1940s Style Guide series with a more detailed summary of fashion history.
 First, for women (click here to jump to men):

 1940s Fashion for Women

 Before World War II, Paris was the epicenter of fashion.
 All of the new styles originated there.
 Anonymous American designers simply copied the looks coming from France for their wealthy clientele or for stores.
-The 1930’s will be remembered for their glamour, despite the Depression.
-Hollywood starlets were clothed in long, draped and flowing gowns made of satin, crepe, silk and velvet.
+The 1930s will be remembered for their glamour, despite the Depression.
+Hollywood starlets were clothed in long, draping, flowing gowns made of satin, crepe, silk, and velvet.
 Dresses and gowns began to be bias cut, meaning the fabric was cut diagonally, allowing it to cling to curves.
 Coco Chanel brought the day suit into fashion, with a fitted jacket and a long skirt.
 Fur was the most wanted luxury item.

 Civilian clothing had to resort to using new materials.
 Nylon, created by DuPont and introduced in 1938, replaced silk for women’s items until it began to be used for the same purposes as silk for the war.
 American cotton began to take over as a casual fabric of choice.
 Wool blends were introduced to save wool for military uses, and the synthetic fabric rayon became the most widely used fabric of the time.
 A softer, silkier version was used for day dresses, and a thick version replaced wool for suits and coats.
 ‘Vinylite’ could be used instead of leather, and other forms of plastic were used for all kinds of applications.